nprice1/blog/content/post/typescript-react-redux-chat.md

 In this file we declared our own `Action` type that will have type `ADD_MESSAGE` or `ADD_USER` as well as the fields we will need for executing those actions (the message, socket, and username).
-We also defined three functions that create our actions that will be used when we want to dispatch a given action to Redux.
+We also defined two functions that create our actions that will be used when we want to dispatch a given action to Redux.

 Now that we have our actions, we can make our reducers.
 Reducers are how Redux handles